Screen printing: Garment printing inks

 Four-colour process is when the artwork is created and then separated into four colours (CMYK) which combine to create the full spectrum of colours needed for photographic prints.
 This means a large number of colours can be simulated using only 4 screens, reducing costs, time, and set-up.
-This processes utilises halftones.
+This process utilises halftones.
 The inks are required to blend and are more translucent, meaning a compromise with vibrancy of colour.